Heat Pump Pricing Index

 1. Get pre-approved (where required).
 Some utility programs require approval before install.
 Check program details before signing a contract.

 2. Use a participating contractor.
-Many programs require a licensed installer from an approved contractor list.
+Many programs require a licensed installer from an approved contractor list — especially HEEHRA, which routes through CEC-approved contractors who process the rebate at point of sale.

 3. Save documentation.
-AHRI certificate, model numbers, and itemized invoice are required for most utility rebates and the federal §25C credit.
+AHRI certificate, model numbers, and itemized invoice are required for most utility rebates.

 4. Submit utility rebate within 60–90 days of install.
-Some programs are first-come first-served and close mid-year.
+Some programs are first-come first-served and close mid-year — funding can run out before the calendar year does.

 FAQ